kirily67/Mikrotik-backuper/README.md

 Remember to add script via /System/Scripts WinBox menu and (optionaly, but recommended) to create a schedule for everyday run.

 # Usage
-Add sccript via WinBox /System/Scrips menu.
+Add script via WinBox /System/Scripts menu.
 Create a scheduled task for runnning script

 Can be run manualy via /system/scripts/run backuper